-TDC, Proposal for the regional landfill business unit, a consultation document for an amendment to the long term plan 2015-2025, retrieved from www.tasman.govt.nz on 28 October 2016 at 11 (4.
-'GO IT ALONE')
+48 TDC Proposal for the regional landfill business unit, a consultation document for an amendment to the long term plan 2015-2025, retrieved from www.tasman.govt.nz on 28 October 2016 at 11 (4.
+'GO IT ALONE').

-TDC Staff Report - Provision to charge for refuse by weight (10 July 2006) attached to an e-mail from Simpson Grierson (on behalf of TDC) to the Commerce Commission (3 November 2016).
+49 TDC Staff Report - Provision to charge for refuse by weight (10 July 2006) attached to an e-mail from Simpson Grierson (on behalf of TDC) to the Commerce Commission (3 November 2016).

-Commerce Commission interview with [](10 November 2016).
-Commerce Commission interview with [] (8 November 2016).
+51 Commerce Commission interview with [] (10 November 2016).

-Commerce Commission interview with [](8 November 2016).
+52 Commerce Commission interview with [] (8 November 2016).

-the Richmond RRC, and similar distances from each landfill.
+- 74.3 [] sends its waste to Eves Valley, as it is the closest landfill.
+Due to the additional transport costs and time it would take to send the same waste to the York Valley landfill, a price increase at Eves Valley would result in the firm looking to reduce the amount of waste it generates.53 - 75.
+However, we note that there are a number of commercial customers in and around Richmond that are in close proximity to both the Pascoe Street transfer station and the Richmond RRC, and similar distances from each landfill.
 These particular commercial customers are more likely than more remote customers to divert waste between regions, on the basis of different prices or different operating policies (eg, hours of operation).
-As such, commercial customers based in Richmond may receive the greatest benefit from competition between the two landfills.55
+As such, commercial customers based in Richmond may receive the greatest benefit from competition between the two landfills.54